 b. to have full and current public liability and professional indemnity insurance NB International Members must have the existing equivalent, if available in your country, to protect you and your clients in the event of claim

 c. to register with the Information Commissioner’s Office for inclusion on the Public Register of Data Controllers under the Data Protection Act 1998, and to provide proof by submission of ICO NB International Members: must be compliant with any existing national guidelines concerning keeping documentation (including online records)

 d. to be registered as a taxpayer with HMRC – either as self-employed or as a new business (if you wish to operate as a limited company) and to provide proof of this by submission of a scan/screenshot of your HMRC account showing your details and your UTR NB International Members: must be registered with the relevant national body for tax liability

-e. to have a website (or as a minimum, a holding page) which displays the current APDO logo either on the Home Page or the footer, with a reciprocal link to the Association’s website at www.apdo.co.uk and to provide proof with a screenshot of this on your Edit Your Profile page.
+e. to have a website (or as a minimum, a holding page) which displays the current APDO logo either on the Home Page or the footer, with a reciprocal link to the Association’s website at www.apdo.co.uk and to provide proof by adding your website address to the Reciprocal Link field on your Edit Your Profile page.

 f. to not use “APDO”, “APDO Association of Professional Declutterers & Organisers”, “Association of Professional Declutterers & Organisers “ or any other variation, in your company name, as part of your trade mark or within any of your social media handles.

 If you are not yet ready to comply with these conditions, you may remain a provisional member for a maximum of 12 months.
 After this point your membership will lapse and you will be required to be fully compliant with the above conditions before re-joining (with an additional admin fee incurred).